In the 90s Oprah had a life coach on who said something that shocked her studio audience of suburban moms.

 Making yourself a priority isn’t selfish.
 In fact, it’s the opposite.

-Thank you so very much for reading my friend.
-Sending you love and light to guide your way on.
+Thank you so much for reading my friend!

 With warmth & lovingkindness,